HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/cxi/cxi_diags_thermal.md

 ## Node configuration

 When testing a single-NIC device, only one instance of `cxi_heatsink_check` is needed.
 However, when testing a dual-NIC device, two instances of the diagnostic must run simultaneously, each targeting one of the two NICs.
-Dual-NIC pairs can be determined by using cxi_stat to obtai NIC serial numbers.
+Dual-NIC pairs can be determined by using `cxi_stat` to obtain NIC serial numbers.
 NICs of the same device will have identical serial numbers.

 **Note:** In some compute blades, each NIC of a dual-NIC device belongs to a separate node.